Assistant Professor of English

 BA, Columbia University

-As a teacher in the English department and American Studies, I specialize in the history of the novel, theories of modernity and the Atlantic world, and the history of print in American culture.
+As a teacher in English and American Studies, I specialize in the history of the novel, theories of modernity and the Atlantic world, and the history of print in American culture.
 I am Co-Chair of the “American Literature and Culture” seminar at the Mahindra Center at Harvard University, which focuses on American literature from all periods and draws together scholars from around Boston area.
 I am also Associate Editor of Studies in Romanticism, which has been published by the Graduate School of Boston University since 1961.

-- London and the Making of Provincial Literature: Aesthetics and the Transatlantic Book Trade, 1800-1850 (University of Pennsylvania Press, forthcoming, 2015)
+- London and the Making of Provincial Literature: Aesthetics and the Transatlantic Book Trade, 1800-1850 (University of Pennsylvania Press, 2015)

 - “What We Need from Transatlantic Studies” American Literary History 26.4 (Winter 2014).
 Full text available here.